 Over this period, both D/W and S/C CAMS readings were stable, although the measurement points were limited.
 On the other hand, the D/W pressure changed violently and gaseous leaks from the D/W were considered to have been progressing.
 If the dose rate from the gaseous phase were dominant, the CAMS readings should have decreased according to the leaks.
-Since that was not the case, the S/C CAMS readings are likely to have measured the radiation from the FPs trapped in the water or deposited on the S/C walls, while the D/W CAMS readings are likely to have measured the radiation from the FPs deposited on the D/W walls.
+Since that was not the case, the S/C CAMS readings are likely to have measured the radiation from the FPs trapped in the water or deposited on the S/C walls, while the D/W CAMS readings are likely to have measured the radiation from the FPs trapped in the radiation from the FPs deposited on the D/W walls.